tomayac/blogccasion/posts/2019/2019-04-04_let-there-be-darkness-maybe.md

 ---
 layout: layouts/post.njk
-title: "Let there be darkness! 🌚 Maybe…"
+title: 'Let there be darkness! 🌚 Maybe…'
-description: "With Dark Mode, Apple in macOS Mojave introduced what they call “a dramatic new look that’s easy on your eyes and helps you focus on your work.
-[It] uses a dark color scheme that works system wide…"
+description: 'With Dark Mode, Apple in macOS Mojave introduced what they call “a dramatic new look that’s easy on your eyes and helps you focus on your work.
+[It] uses a dark color scheme that works system wide…'
-date: "2019-04-04T10:57:58.763Z"
+date: '2019-04-04T10:57:58.763Z'
 permalink: 2019/04/04/let-there-be-darkness-maybe/index.html
 tags:
   - Technical
 ---

 ## Dark Theme Developer Survey Results

 With [Dark Mode](https://support.apple.com/en-us/HT208976), Apple in [macOS Mojave](https://www.apple.com/lae/macos/mojave/) introduced what they call _“a dramatic new look that’s easy on your eyes and helps you focus on your work. \[It\] uses a dark color scheme that works system wide, including with the apps that come with your Mac.”_ The Safari browser doesn’t allow Dark Mode to _automatically_ change the appearance of web pages, but in [Safari Technology Preview 68](https://webkit.org/blog/8475/release-notes-for-safari-technology-preview-68/), Apple added support for the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) user preference media query that allows developers to _manually_ style their content for Dark Mode.
 There also is a [meta tag](https://medium.com/dev-channel/what-does-dark-modes-supported-color-schemes-actually-do-69c2eacdfa1d) [`<meta name="supported-color-schemes">`](https://medium.com/dev-channel/what-does-dark-modes-supported-color-schemes-actually-do-69c2eacdfa1d) [and corresponding CSS property](https://medium.com/dev-channel/what-does-dark-modes-supported-color-schemes-actually-do-69c2eacdfa1d) [`supported-color-schemes`](https://medium.com/dev-channel/what-does-dark-modes-supported-color-schemes-actually-do-69c2eacdfa1d) that are currently being standardized so that sites can explicitly express that they fully support a dark theme and that the browser should load a different user agent stylesheet and not ever apply transformations.
 The media query is supported in [Firefox since version 67](https://bugzilla.mozilla.org/show_bug.cgi?id=1494034) and [Chrome started work](https://bugs.chromium.org/p/chromium/issues/detail?id=889087) on it.
 This media query enables (and also requires!)
 CSS designers to craft special CSS rules for Dark Mode, however, not everyone will do this!
 So where does this leave us?
 We ran a survey to find out.